Shiaulis/ListOfEmployees/README.md

 * Add more flexible error states handling (throwing more errors, reporting to the user about fault application states like inaccessible cache).
 * Implement some unique identifier for each employee to prevent duplicates (contact with the same ID should be merged).
 * When an error is received from remote server error message should be shown as some popover message instead of alert that prevents user interaction until OK button is tapped.
+* Request access to contacts only after we have something to parse.

 * The main list while search should present what exactly is found by the given word.
 * Search bar colors should be more close to the application style (white field color with white placeholder).